pattern-lab/patternlab-node/packages/docs/src/docs/pattern-managing-assets.md

 Note how some sets of files even extend into the "vendor" `./node_modules/` directory.
 Relative paths are the default but absolute paths are supported also.
 You may also use these paths within the Grunt or Gulp taskfiles by referring to the `paths()` function.

+## Preprocessed files

+In case you're using a preprocessor to e.g. compile TypeScript files to JavaScript files, or SCSS/SASS files to CSS files, you might want to use your solution of choice, that perfectly fits your needs.
+Pattern lab doesn't restrict you at all on this, and as well doesn't deliver any defaults for the general pattern files.
+So e.g. you could install [`sass` node package](https://www.npmjs.com/package/sass) to compile `.scss` files, add a script to your `package.json` as well, and let those files get genereated at the `./source/css` folder.

+You might want to even also ignore those source files from being copied over to your `public` folders, as they won't need to get delivered to a hosting environment, which we describe in the next section.

 ## Preventing specific filetypes from being copied

 If you'd like to prevent specific filetypes from being copied from your `source` to your `public` folder like e.g. CSS preprocessor source files (`.scss`), you could specify those within an array of your pattern lab config: